Totty27/Walmart-Sales-Data/README.md

 4.3.
 Loading the dataset into power query editor.

 4.4.
 Checking, changing and verifying the data types:
-- This included changing the data type of the 'Date' column, the column included different date formats; Example;
+- This include changing the data type of the 'Date' column, the column included different date formats; Example;

 - In power query editor, select the 'Add Column' tab and choose 'Custom Column' at the ribbon.
 Modify the column by adding the following: